Lincoln Towers: History

-The development was converted from rental apartments to a complex condominium/co-op structure in 1987.
 Each building is an independent condominium comprising the residences, the professional units, and the underground garage.
 The residential portion of each building is, in turn, a co-op.
 Each of the buildings, comprising eight addresses, is a member of the Lincoln Towers Community Association, an umbrella organization responsible for the maintenance of the grounds and provision of security on the large, parklike campus.